foss-for-synopsys-dwc-arc-processors/toolchain/doc/ide/installation.rst

 Using installer for Windows
 ---------------------------

-Windows users are advised to use our Windows installer for Eclisepse for GNU Toolchain for IDE, that can be downloaded from this `releases page <https://github.com/foss-for-synopsys-dwc-arc-processors/arc_gnu_eclipse/releases>`_.
+Windows users are advised to use our Windows installer for Eclipse for GNU Toolchain for IDE, that can be downloaded from this `releases page <https://github.com/foss-for-synopsys-dwc-arc-processors/arc_gnu_eclipse/releases>`_.
 Installer already contains all of the necessary components.